 Here in this article, we look at 10 eLearning design techniques for improved learner engagement:

 - Keep it Short: eLearning is different from classroom learning.
 There is no fixed schedule for lessons and learners can access tutorials and modules when they have the time.
-Microlearning is the way to address the challenges of time and also prevent cognitive overload.
+Microlearning is a way to address the challenges of time and also prevent cognitive overload.
 With microlearning, you can break down lessons into small modules and impart information in small doses.
 Learners can fully absorb these short bursts of information at their own convenience before moving on to the next topic.
 Here’s how to implement microlearning in corporate training.

 - Add Games: Gamification or game-based learning is another eLearning design technique used to impart knowledge.
-It adds an element of fun and entertainment and thus make learning more engaging.
+It adds an element of fun and entertainment and thus makes learning more engaging.
 Game-based learning consists of traditional game elements such as points and levels.
 Each level provides a challenge based on the learning goal, which the learners have to successfully overcome to gain some reward points and move to the next level.
 Gamification is a particularly rewarding eLearning design technique when it is in the form of a relatable story that gets the learners so involved that they soak up all the information without realizing that they are actually learning.
 Here’s a checklist on how to use gamification in corporate training

 - Leverage Social Media: Your learners are most likely using social media platforms on a regular basis.
 Leverage social media to your advantage in your eLearning design strategy by providing link to your eLearning articles, videos or infographics, or by sharing tips and tricks.
 You can also post visual eLearning content such as images and graphics on social media.